x

 Over 1,000 indefinite layoffs expected at Toledo Assembly Complex

-Stellantis said they are moving to a one-shift operating pattern at the Toledo South Assembly Plant, resulting in indefinite layoffs of over 1,000 employees.
+Stellantis said it is moving to a one-shift operating pattern at the Toledo South Assembly Plant, resulting in indefinite layoffs of more than 1,000 employees.

-The company said they are moving from a two-shift to a one-shift operating pattern at the Toledo South Assembly Plant, resulting in "indefinite layoffs" of approximately 1,100 represented employees.
+The company said it is moving from a two-shift to a one-shift operating pattern at the Toledo South Assembly Plant, resulting in "indefinite layoffs" of approximately 1,100 represented employees.
+According to UAW Local 12 President Bruce Baumhower, this total includes 500 people from the Gladiator lines in the south side and 639 people on the Wrangler lines in the north plant.

 Stellantis provided the following statement to WTOL 11: